gruntwork-io/bash-commons/README.md

 ## TODO

 1. Add automated tests for `aws.sh` and `aws-wrapper.sh`.
 We have not tested these as they require either running an EC2 Instance or run something like [LocalStack](https://github.com/localstack/localstack).

-1. Add automated tests for `assert_uid_is_root_or_sudo` and `os_user_is_root_or_sudo`.
-These methods depend on the current user, which is different in CircleCI (which runs in a Docker image as sudo) and local dev.
-We'll probably need to run all tests in Docker eventually.